AndyShiue/Ende-readme/part2/const.md

 5. **Functions**:
    The types of the parameters and the return type of any functions must be constants.
-   Functions are always constants, but there's a difference between `const fn`s and normal functions.
+   Functions you declared are always constants, but there's a difference between `const fn`s and normal functions.
    `const fn`s are functions that could be run at compile time \(also at runtime\).
    The return value of a `const fn` is a constant if and only if all of its arguments are constants in that invocation.
    The operations you can do in the body of a `const fn` are more limited.